webquiza/soundbreak/capstone-proposal.md

 ### Name of Project: Soundbreak

-### Project's Purpose or Goal: (What will it do for users?)
+### Project's Purpose: (What will it do for users?)

+- The purpose of this project is to allow users to start a “study” stopwatch which they can stop, resume or reset as they please.
+While the timer is running or stopped, the user has the option to listen to full length songs from a preselected Spotify playlist via a widget.

 ### List the absolute minimum features the project requires to meet this purpose or goal:

-- Stopwatch feature with start, stop and reset functionality.
+- Stopwatch feature with start, stop, resume and reset functionality.
 - User auntentication via Spotify API that allows users to listen to full length songs.
 - Spotify widget with preselected playlist.